pszczeszynski/BattleBotsSim/RobotController/MachineLearning/train_yolo/README.md

 Go to the `train_yolo` directory, activate a virtual environment, and run `pip install -r requirements.txt` to install all dependencies.

-Open `train_yolo.ipynb`, edit the second cell with the desired train test split and run it to create the yolo training directory structure and annotation files
+Edit `data_generation.py` with the train and test size, as well as the directory name for the training data, make sure this matches the name in `data.yaml`.

-The third, fourth, and fifth cells are for visualisation, and the first cell is just to check the gpu.
+Run `data_generation.py` to format, augment, and grayscale images and create the file hierarchy

 Edit `train_yolo.py` with the device to run training on (cuda or cpu) and run `python train_yolo.py` to train.